gemfire/gemfire-developer-website/content/quickstart/java/_index.md

 ## Start a Developer GemFire Cluster

-For this tutorial we will will start a basic GemFire cluster for development with one locator and server.
+For this tutorial we will start a basic GemFire cluster for development with one locator and server.

 Now start the development cluster with one locator and one server.
 This command will map the locator port to 10334 and the server port to 40404.
 Keep this in mind as this is only a minimal cluster useful for local development.
 A production ready cluster configuration would typically have 2 locators and 3-5 servers to provide redundancy.

-Start GemFire Locator on default port 10334, locator artifacts such as logs stored in ${HOME}/locator.
+Start a GemFire Locator on default port 10334.
+The locator artifacts, such as log files, are stored in ${HOME}/locator.

 ```text
 $ gfsh start locator --name=locator --dir=${HOME}/locator